JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/README.md

 5. SQL Database (.db file):
 The .db file, which was created by converting the merged DataFrame from Pandas to SQL, is required for running the SQL analysis.
 You can either download this file from the repository or you can create it by running the SQL_Analysis.ipynb notebook to convert the merged Pandas DataFrame into an SQL database.

-### Getting started to Replicate and Run the Project:
+### Getting started to Replicate and Run the Project

 1. Clone the Repository:
 * Clone the project repository to your local machine by using the following URL: https://github.com/JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/tree/main